rendall/icebreakers/QUESTIONS.md

   * Teleportation or flying?
   * The zombie apocalypse is coming, who are three people you want on your team?
   * What are you reading right now?
-  * What are your three favourite drinks?
+  * What are your three favorite drinks?
-  * What are your three favourite foods?
+  * What are your three favorite foods?
   * What book did you read that changed your life the most?
   * What clothing item would make you walk out on a date if someone wore it?
   * What fictional world or place would you like to visit?